 5) Treat stains right away

 Try to treat stains right away to prevent them from setting.
 I like to carry a Tide To Go Stain Remover Pen and dab it on the stain followed by gentle brushing or rubbing if I know the material can tolerate it.
-Dawn dish soap does wonders if you don’t have a Tide Pen or Shout stain remover around.
+Gentle dish soap like Dawn does wonders if you don’t have a Tide Pen or Shout stain remover around.
 Then wash the item as soon as you can.

 6) Wash delicates in mesh bags or pillowcases

-An easy way to wash delicates such as lingerie or those really thin liner socks is to put them in special mesh bags or pillowcases.
+An easy way to wash delicates such as lingerie or those really thin liner socks is to put them in special mesh laundry bags or pillowcases.
 This saves time (no hand washing!) and keeps odds and ends from getting tangled with something else in the wash.
 I’ll often turn sweaters and long-sleeve shirts inside out and wash them in large mesh bags too.
 This gets them clean while keeping their special embellishments and their shape intact.

 7) Use cold water & the gentlest cycle available